FindMySchool LogoFindMySchool

 The most recent graded inspection (3 to 4 October 2023) judged the school Good across every area, including early years.
 Safeguarding arrangements were confirmed as effective.

 Academically, the picture is mixed.
-The school’s Key Stage 2 combined measure for reading, writing and maths in 2024 was 73% reaching the expected standard, compared with an England average of 62%.
-Results in reading and maths are a relative strength, while the wider profile suggests the school sits below England average overall when ranked nationally for primary outcomes.
+In the 2025 dataset, the school’s Key Stage 2 combined measure for reading, writing and maths was 60% reaching the expected standard.
+Reading and maths remain relative strengths, while the wider profile suggests the school sits below England average overall when ranked nationally for primary outcomes.

 The strongest thread running through the most recent official evidence is order and clarity.
 Pupils are described as safe and happy, lessons are calm, and expectations are explicit.
 That matters in a busy community primary, especially one that has had to rebuild after a period of challenge.
 The school’s recent inspection history shows that improvement has been the story of the last few years: Requires Improvement in 2019, monitoring through 2020 to 2021, then a return to Good at the full inspection in October 2023.